 The automatic disabling of the SNTP Server function is active.

-If the device has synchronized its local system clock to an external time reference, like a PTP clock, then it keeps the SNTP Server function enabled.
+If the device has synchronized its local system clock to an external time reference, then it keeps the SNTP Server function enabled.
 Otherwise, the device disables the SNTP Server function.